Man linked to Tauranga double homicide shot dead by police after pursuit

 The car failed to stop and McGregor said a gun was fired at police.

-"The vehicle fled toward the CBD, and continued to fire shots at Police.
+"The vehicle fled toward the CBD, and continued to fire shots at police.
 The vehicle then stopped and an occupant continued to discharge the firearm."

 "Police returned fire and in the exchange the offender was fatally wounded."

-One witness told the Herald he could a man's body on the ground and a nearby car appeared to have been run off the road.
+One witness told the Herald he could see a man's body on the ground and a nearby car appeared to have been run off the road.

 Armed police stood near the man's body.